-Pete Pasquarosa, who has been involved in coaching for more than two decades, is in his fifth season on the Wheaton staff in 2014.
+Pete Pasquarosa, who has been involved in coaching for more than two decades, is in his sixth season on the Wheaton staff in 2015.
 Pasquarosa is responsible for the development of all infielders and outfielders on the club in addition to assisting with recruiting.
 Most recently (January 2015), Pasquarosa spoke at the American Baseball Coaches Association (ABCA) on the topic of "Improved Infield Play Through Repetition."

 Since 2004, Pasquarosa has served as an assistant coach with the Harwich Mariners of the prestigious Cape Cod Baseball League (CCBL) after coaching in 1991 with the Yarmouth-Dennis Red Sox.